 It makes sense that a larger body and brain would be correlated with a dietary shift to more calorically dense foods.
 This is because the brain is a very energetically greedy organ.
 Indeed, our own human brains require more than 20% of one's calorie total intake to maintain.
-When biologists consider the evolution of intelligence in any animal species, it is often framed as a cost/benefit analysis: In order for large brains to evolve, there has to be a compelling benefit to having them and a way to generate enough energy to fuel them.
+When biologists consider the evolution of intelligence in any animal species, it is often framed as a cost/benefit analysis: For large brains to evolve, there has to be a compelling benefit to having them and a way to generate enough energy to fuel them.

 One solution that would allow for an increase in human brain size would be a corresponding reduction in the size of the digestive tract (gut).
 According to the "expensive tissue hypothesis," initially formulated by Leslie Aiello and Peter Wheeler (1995), a smaller gut would allow for a larger brain without the need for a corresponding increase in the organism's metabolic rate.
-Judging from their skeleton, australopithecines have a wider rib cage and trunk region more similar to apes than humans.
-It is thought that the australopithecines had large gut sizes similar to today's great apes because they were eating mainly plant foods, which require more gut bacteria to digest.
-More meat in the diet would allow for a smaller gut and could also fuel the larger brain and body size seen in the genus Homo.
+More meat in the diet could also fuel the larger brain and body size seen in the genus Homo.
 Some researchers also believe that body fat percentages increased in hominins (particularly females) around this time, which would have allowed them to be better buffered against environmental disruption such as food shortages (Anton and Snodgrass 2012).